 - IINA for watching videos

-- Dropshare 5 to share screenshots and other files (script to automatically delete files)
+- Dropshare 5 to share screenshots and other files (article about my setup, script to automatically delete files)

 - Hazel for file automation